nestauk/ds-cookiecutter/docs/docs/structure.md

-clean               Delete all compiled Python files conda-update        Update the conda-environment based on changes to `environment.yaml` docs                Build the API documentation docs-clean          Clean the built API documentation docs-open           Open the docs in the browser init                Fully initialise a project: install; setup github repo; setup S3 bucket inputs-pull         Pull `inputs/` from S3 inputs-push         Push `inputs/` to S3 (WARNING: this may overwrite existing files!)
+clean               Delete all compiled Python files conda-update        Update the conda-environment based on changes to `environment.yaml` init                Fully initialise a project: install; setup github repo; setup S3 bucket inputs-pull         Pull `inputs/` from S3 inputs-push         Push `inputs/` to S3 (WARNING: this may overwrite existing files!)